Statistics on Mobility in the Workplace: Productivity Improves

 Can mobility in the workplace make employees more effective while helping to streamline productivity?
-By the mobility definition, or the ability to move around freely, and for our purposes ─ work anywhere with your preferred technology device, all signs point to yes.
+All signs point to yes.

-A number of studies on the modern BYOD workplace have been conducted to determine whether or not it improves productivity.
-A CIO report finds that workers are more productive when they can bring their own device, and when workplace mobility is encouraged.
+A number of studies have been conducted on the BYOD workplace to determine whether or not it improves productivity.
+A report by MyCloudIT found workers are more productive when they can bring their own device, and when workplace mobility is encouraged.

-A recent CITO Research study that was conducted on behalf of Apperian resulted in significant findings that purport the efficacy of custom applications for enterprises and their link to improved employee productivity.
+A 2016 CITO Research study conducted on behalf of Apperian resulted in significant findings that purport the effectiveness of custom applications for enterprises and their link to improved employee productivity:

 - 30% of respondents said apps improve business processes.

-- 23% of those polled said apps increased productivity.
+- 23% of those polled said apps increase productivity.

-- 20% said it gave them a competitive advantage.
+- 20% said apps gave them a competitive advantage.

 Further workplace mobility statistics derived from the study include:

-- 91% of corporate employees are using at least one app that’s mobile.
+- 91% of corporate employees are using at least one mobile app.

-- 45% of companies employing 10,000 or more people provide apps to at least half of their workforce.
+- 45% of companies employing more than 10,000 people provide apps to at least half of their workforce.

 - 35% are promoting business apps internally or in a company app store.